HODLWEEN/HODLWEEN-Source/source/faq.md

                         </div>
                         <div class="collapse" id="collapseFour" aria-labelledby="headingFour" data-parent="#faqAccordion">
                             <div class="card-body">
                                 <p>NO!
 HODLween is designed for beginners and hodlers alike.
-If you are brand new to bitcoin, expect to learn a lot about the culture - we have a lot of memes for you to catch up on! </p>
+If you are brand new to bitcoin, expect to learn a lot about the culture - we have plenty of fun memes for you to catch up on! </p>
                             </div>
                         </div>
                     </div>